Holmes7/holmes7.github.io/src/pages/posts/the-climb.md

 ---

 I used to slip through secret doors,
-Where music rose from velvet floors,
+As music hummed from velvet floors.
-Where colors danced in endless streams,
+Colors whirled in endless streams,
 And I would float inside my dreams.

 But each time I looked to the sky
 A lonely peak would catch my eye
 A mountain crowned in silver light—
-It whispered tales of brighter sights.
+It whispered tales of a brighter sight.

 I told myself, "The world can wait
 This is no time to pause or rest
-I’ll chase the heights while I am strong—
+Climb the heights while strength is near—
-The magic below will still hold strong"
+The world I love will still be here"

 So up I went through wind and stone,
 My only guide, a dream unknown